Join Fox News for access to this content

 Social media users on TikTok have shared experiences of flying with fellow passengers who have taken off their socks on commercial flights.

-The videos have led many to call out the need for education on airplane etiquette.
+The videos have led many to call for education on airplane etiquette.

 AIRLINE PASSENGER CAPTURES 'MANSPREADING' MOMENT IN VIRAL TIKTOK, SPARKING DEBATE

-In fact, many popular airlines could remove a passenger from a flight if they go against a no-barefoot policy.
+Many popular airlines could even remove a passenger from a flight if the person goes against a no-barefoot policy.

 barefoot on an airplane

-Did you know you could be removed from a flight if you took off your socks?
+Did you know you could be removed from a flight if you take off your socks?
 These top airlines ask that passengers do not go barefoot on a flight. (iStock)

 'AIRPORT TRAY AESTHETIC' GOES VIRAL AS SOME TRAVELERS HALT SECURITY CHECKPOINTS FOR PHOTO OPS